yanpenalva/yanpenalva/README.md

 ## ℹ️ About me

-- 🌱 I’m currently learning PHP,Laravel, Javascript and Vue.js.
+- 🌱 I’m currently learning PHP,Laravel,Javascript and Vue.js.
 - 🇧🇷 Born in Salvador-BA.
 - 💻 Developer II at [Qintess](https://qintess.com/).
 - 🎓 Graduated in Systems Analysis and Development from the [UNIFACS](https://www.unifacs.br/).